volundmush/dbat/README.md

 You will need to then go to Extensions again and tell VS Code to install your extensions in WSL.

-Finally, after that, use the Command Palette (F5) and tell it to Python: Create Environment. it should detect Python3.11 of some variation as an option, and after that it should see requirements.txt.
-Tell it to use those.
-After this, VS Code will manage the Virtual Environment for you.

 # Project Breakdown
 The project relies on several major components to work properly.